Child Care Assistant Program MichiganDownload 2020 Catalog

 Train to Become a Certified Child Care Provider

 A child care assistant is a person who teaches children in a daycare or preschool setting.
-They ensure the children's needs are met, milestones are obtained, and educational activities are available to stimulate growth and development.
+They ensure the children’s needs are met, milestones are obtained, and educational activities are available to stimulate growth and development.
 Like all Career Quest programs, our curriculum for the child care assistant program is hands-on and comprehensive.
-Students will acquire knowledge and skills from their text book and lecture and apply it in the lab the next day.
+Students will acquire knowledge and skills from their textbooks and lectures and apply them in the lab the next day.
 With this hands-on training, you’ll easily retain knowledge, refine your skills, and increase your employability!

 - Developmental stages of different age levels

 - Health and safety

 - Child guidance and prep

 - Understand behaviors and background of children